apache/gravitino/docs/trino-connector/catalog-hive.md

 ## HDFS config and permissions

-For basic setups, Gravitino Trino connector configures the HDFS client automatically and does not require any configuration files.
+For basic setups, Apache Gravitino Trino connector configures the HDFS client by the catalog configurations.
-Gravitino Trino connector is not support user to config the `hdfs-site.xml` and `core-site.xml` files to the HDFS client.
+It is support to config the `hdfs-site.xml` and `core-site.xml` files to the HDFS client by the configuration `trino.bypass.hive.config.resources` in the catalog configurations.

 Before running any `Insert` statements for Hive tables in Trino, you must check that the user Trino is using to access HDFS has access to the Hive warehouse directory.